eye-division/jennyblyth/_gallery/chloe-fremantle.md

   ***News*** …..
-Chloe is building on her *Home Sweet Home* series that flow naturally from her *Evocations, Contemplations* and *Reflections* - from within looking out, and from outside looking in.
-She is working both figuratively and with abstraction, reflecting on the fast changing environment that we inhabit.
+Chloe is building on her *Home Sweet Home* series that flow naturally from her *Evocations, Contemplations* and *Reflections*.
 She is a member of the Royal Watercolour Society, and has been painting and exhibiting internationally for forty years with work in international Collections.
 She has lived in New York and Italy, and now splits her studio time between London and the Alpes Maritime on the Cote d'Azur.
+Chloe has a terrific palette, capturing the light and joy of the Mediterranean, but also a life in London.
+  She is working both figuratively and with abstraction, reflecting on the fast changing environment that we inhabit.

   **Chloe Fremantle : Back To Abstract : December